github/codeql/docs/language/codeql-cli/using-the-codeql-cli/using-custom-queries-with-the-codeql-cli.rst

 - Query type (``@kind``): identifies the query is an alert (``@kind problem``) or a path (``@kind path-problem``).

-For more information about these metadata properties, see ":doc:`Metadata for CodeQL queries
+For more information about these metadata properties, see ":ref:`Metadata for CodeQL queries
-<writing-codeql-queries:codeql-queries/metadata-for-codeql-queries>`" and the `Query metadata style guide
+<metadata-for-codeql-queries>`" and the `Query metadata style guide
 <https://github.com/github/codeql/blob/main/docs/query-metadata-style-guide.md>`__.

 .. pull-quote:: Note

    Metadata requirements may differ if you want to use your query with other applications.
-For more information, see ":doc:`Metadata for CodeQL queries
+For more information, see ":ref:`Metadata for CodeQL queries
-   <writing-codeql-queries:codeql-queries/metadata-for-codeql-queries>`
+   <metadata-for-codeql-queries>`
    ."